SAAS CUSTOMIZATION & API PARTNER MODEL

 What Happens Next

-We start with the operating model setup — usually a 2–3 week onboarding to learn your platform and establish the intake process.
+We start with a 2-week onboarding to learn your platform and establish the intake process.
+After that, we're ready to receive integration requests on day one.

 LOGISTICS